 Because motorized mini bikes work without you applying any pressure to the pedal, many of you may be thinking, is this bike going to do me any good?

-And the great thing about mini bikes is you can achieve all of this in the comfort of your own home, from any chair, or even whilst laying down.
+And the great thing about mini bikes is you can achieve all of this in the comfort of your own home, from any chair, or even while lying down.

 Confidence Fitness Motorized Pedal Exerciser

 Our top pick of motorized pedal exercisers is the Confidence mini exerciser.

 The Confidence machine is the most versatile of the bunch, with 12-speed settings, six built-in automatic programs, and the option of manual.
 The Confidence mini exerciser will undoubtedly have a speed setting to suit the pace of your workout.

 Compare the Confidence bike to the Daiwa bike, which only provides you with 4-speed settings and priced similarly to the Confidence bike, and you start to see just how much the Confidence bike offers over some of its competitors.